apache/mxnet/docs/tutorials/unsupervised_learning/gan.md

 - How to visualize images as they are going through the training process

 ## Prerequisites

-This notebook assumes you're familiar with the concept of CNN's and have implemented one in MXNet.
-If you haven't, check out this tutorial, which walks you through implementing a CNN in MXNet.
+This tutorial assumes you're familiar with the concept of CNN's and have implemented one in MXNet.
 You should also be familiar with the concept of logistic regression.
 Having a basic understanding for MXNet data iterators helps, since we'll create a custom Data Iterator to iterate though random numbers as inputs to our generator network.
-Take a look at this tutorial for a better understanding of how MXNet DataIter works.

 This example is designed to be trained on a single GPU.
 Training this network on CPU can be slow, so it's recommended that you use a GPU for training.